 To increase your metabolism and to aid fat loss, these low-intensity exercises are very beneficial.
 They include low impact cardio like:

 It’s important to remember that diet is the most important part of weight loss.
 You can reverse all the benefits you got form your exercise for fat loss by eating a single high-calorie food like a doughnut.
 You will still get other beneficial effects form exercise but you really have to focus on your diet to lose fat.

 Strength training for seniors

 You should focus mainly in strength training to improve your overall health and metabolism as an overweight senior.
 To get started you should check out these resources:

 The most important thing is to start light and learn the correct movement patterns.
 Once you are confident you can perform the movements correctly you can gradually increase weight.
 This is how building strength and muscle mass works.
 You gradually increase the resistance over time to force your body to adapt to the increased demand.

-We hope you enjoyed these exercise tips for over 60 year old overweight people.
+We hope you enjoyed these exercise tips for over 60-year-old overweight people.
 Getting started is the hardest part, exercise is not supposed to be grueling but something you enjoy and makes you feel better about yourself.

 So don’t be afraid to get started, every day you wait will make your health worse.
-Just start light and experiment what you like.
-Don’t get dis encouraged if you don’t like some exercises right away or feel like you can’t perform them correctly, it just take time and experience.
+Just start light and experiment with what you like.
+Don’t get dis encouraged if you don’t like some exercises right away or feel like you can’t perform them correctly, it just takes time and experience.